Roboy/roboy_dialog/docs/Usage/0_installation.rst

 Using IDE (Eclipse, Intellij IDEA)
 ----------------------------------

-Clone the Dialog Manager repository.
+Clone the Dialog Manager repository either using your IDE's VCS Tools or using the command line.
 ``git clone https://github.com/Roboy/roboy_dialog``

-Important: Make sure the submodules are initialized.
+.. attention:: Make sure the submodules are initialized.

 Now, import Dialog System as a Maven project into the IDE of your choice.
 Build and execute using ``roboy.dialog.DialogSystem`` as the main class.

 Troubleshooting
 ------------------------------

-See the Troubleshooting Page
+See the `Troubleshooting Page`<http://roboy-dialog.readthedocs.io/en/latest/Usage/9_troubleshooting.htmll>